← Back to blog

 The FRQ section follows a pattern.
 Read the scenario.
 Identify which of the twelve concepts is being tested.
 Apply it to the specifics in the question.

-For example: 'A scientist isolated an enzyme from a thermophile and tested its activity at 25°C, 60°C, and 90°C. The activity was highest at 90°C. Predict what would happen if you ran the experiment at 110°C.'
+For example: *A scientist isolated an enzyme from a thermophile and tested its activity at 25°C, 60°C, and 90°C. The activity was highest at 90°C. Predict what would happen if you ran the experiment at 110°C.*

-Don't Re-Memorize the Cycles
+Don't re-memorize the cycles

-If you have two weeks, do this:
+If you have two weeks, here's how to use them:

 Built by Aleko